clickbar / laravel-magellan

 Using PostGIS functions in queries

-A big part of laravel-magallan is its extensive query building feature.
+A big part of laravel-magellan is its extensive query building feature.
 To provide a seamless and easy use of PostGIS functions, we have included a wide scope of the typically ST-prefixed functions that can directly be used with Laravel's query builder.

 .

-A MagellanExpression is a wrapper around a ST
+MagellanExpression is a wrapper around a

 -prefixed function from PostGIS.
-When sailing with Magellan, you should never have to write ST_xxx
+When sailing with Magellan, you should never have to write

 in raw SQL for yourself.
 Therefore, we have included some paddles.